AClarkie/timescale/README.md

 2. Build the application

-    Run the following makefile target to generate a binary name `app`
+    Run the following makefile target to generate a binary named `app`
     * `make build`

 ## Running the application